Merlin Olsen

 An Unprecedented Career

 For 15 seasons, Olsen anchored one of the NFL’s most dominant defenses.
-His consistency was remarkable: he was selected to the Pro Bowl 14 consecutive times—every season of his career except his final year.
-In 1982, the Hall of Fame welcomed him on the first ballot.
+His consistency was remarkable: he was selected to the Pro Bowl 14 consecutive times, every season of his career except his final year.
+In 1982, the Pro Football Hall of Fame inducted him on the first ballot.

 The Hidden Danger

-Rather than retreat from public life, Olsen chose to fight.
-He and his wife Susan filed suit against 38 defendants, including NBC Studios and various asbestos product manufacturers.
-In court documents, Olsen detailed decades of exposure: childhood construction work, college summer jobs, and years on Hollywood sets where workers handled asbestos materials.
+Rather than retreat from public life, Olsen chose to fight in court as well.
+In December 2009, he and his wife Susan filed suit against 25 defendants, including NBC Studios, NBC Universal, 20th Century Fox, Georgia-Pacific, Sherwin-Williams, and Lennox Corporation.
+The lawsuit detailed decades of exposure across multiple settings: childhood construction work, college summer jobs, and years on Hollywood sets where workers handled asbestos-containing building materials.

 Final Months

-On March 11, 2010—eight months after his diagnosis—Merlin Olsen died.
+On March 11, 2010, approximately 12 months after his diagnosis, Merlin Olsen died at City of Hope National Medical Center.
 He was 69 years old.

 A Family’s Fight for Justice